readham1010/retalApp2/retalApp2/README.md

 To post a new Genre or update a current one, the user must be authonticated via a valid token in the header

-##	Validation of user inputs – using Joi library.
+###	Validation of user inputs
+Using Joi library.

+###	Express Frameword
-##	Express route handler for different RESTFul API endpoints ( Post, Get, Put and Delete):  customers, genres, movies, rentals, users
+For different RESTFul API endpoints ( Post, Get, Put and Delete):  customers, genres, movies, rentals, users

-##	CRUD to manipulate the database in the backend
+###	CRUDTto manipulate the database in the backend

-##	)bject oriented different concepts
+###	Object oriented different concepts
 ( classes, composition, denormalization…)

-##	Async programming, await
+###	Async programming
+ example, await ...

-##	Error handling and logging mechanism using different libraries and also console
+###	Error handling and logging mechanism
+Using different libraries and also console

-##	Using Configuration
+###	Secure passwords
-JSON config files to hide the passwords
+Using JSON config files to hide the passwords

-## Using middleware functions
+### Using middleware functions
 Examples in Genres route handler

-Also for simplicity, I have attached a created Postman collection which you can use it directly to test the APIs.
+I will email a created Postman collection which you can use it directly to test the APIs.

 ## Open-source Technologies used: